Welcome to EMA’s new website. We would love to get your valuable feedback through FormSG.

 Stabilising the Energy Market

-- Establishing a Standby LNG facility (SLF), which generation companies (gencos) can draw from to generate electricity when their natural gas supplies are disrupted.
+Institutionalised the setup of a Standby LNG facility (SLF), which generation companies (gencos) can draw from to generate electricity when their natural gas supplies are disrupted.

 Directed gencos to maintain sufficient fuel for power generation, based on their available power generation capacity for power generation.
 This is in addition to the existing requirement of having fuel reserves that gencos are required to maintain under their licences.